 Cottage cheese gets a bad rap.
 It has the misfortune of being thought of as a diet food (and a pretty awful one at that).
-But let me tell you how it changed my life.
+But let me tell you how it could change your life.

 Kids have all sorts of reasons to decline your meal: they don’t like it, they don’t feel like eating it today, they’re cruising for some control.
 Having a backup eliminates the sting of your kids’ snubs.